WholesumNet/sovr/README.md

 # Sovr
 ## Intro
-Sovr is an attempt to integrate the Golem network's compute prowess into the FairOS-dfs and the Swarm network.
+Sovr integrates the Golem network's compute prowess into the FairOS-DFS and the Swarm network.
 The whole idea revolves around the concept of compute pods.
-With the help of Swarm and dfs the user is in charge of all the stuff required to run a DApp.
-This project is a small step towards the goal of a sophisticated sovereign exosystem where the incentives of a DApp beat those of centralized/cloud apps.
-An ocean to a man-made pond is what a dapp is to a capp.
+A compute pod is a set of files that provide the means to run a Golem task, save it to the  DFS, and share it with others.
+With the help of Swarm and  DFS, the user is in charge of all the stuff required to run a compute pod.
-A compute pod is a directory structure containing a `recipe` file, `script`, `payload`, `ouput`, and `log` folders.
+A compute pod is a directory structure containing a `recipe` file.
+This recipe determines how the pod is managed and what to expect from.
 Here's a sample recipe file:
 <pre>
 {
   "name": "blender",